angarsky/diveintopython/learn/variables/set.md

 > Note: the `sort()` method is only available for lists and cannot be used directly with a set.
 So, you need to first convert the set to a list, then use the `sort()` method, and then convert it back to a set.

 In both cases, the resulting set will be sorted in ascending order.
-If you want to sort in descending order, you can use the `reverse=True` argument in `sorted()` function or the `sort()` method's reverse parameter.
+If you want to sort in descending order of a set, you can use the `reverse=True` argument in `sorted()` function or the `sort()` method's reverse parameter.

 ```python
 my_set = {4, 1, 3, 2, 5}